 One of the best things to happen in my business in 2016 was meeting up with several people who could potentially have regarded themselves as competitors, but who instead chose to take a collaborative approach.

-Collaboration (through referrals, or sharing ideas and war stories!) works really well with people who either have:
+Collaboration (through referrals, and sharing ideas) works really well with people who either have:

 7. Allow time for catch ups with friends and exercise

 I love working at home but when I find myself constantly checking my email, I know I’ve been home alone for too long!
-I aim for one or two catch ups each week for a walk or a coffee … it’s not always possible, but it does provide a good work-life balance.
+I aim to make time for one catch up each week for a walk or a coffee … it’s not always possible, but it does provide a good work-life balance.

 It’s also ideal if these people are happy to hear about your business progress, want to discuss new ideas, and believe in your future success.
 Catching up with other self-employed people will make you feel more normal, especially if you (like me) have been an employee for most of your working life.